thebearingedge/lil-erp/README.md

-# inventory
+# mini-erp
-Inventory Data Model
+An SMB ERP.